The Importance of Adverse Media Checks for an effective KYC

 • Press releases and notices published by regulators, law enforcement agencies, tax authorities, and other government agencies.

-What do regulators say about Adverse Media?
+What do regulators say about Adverse Media Checks?

 It is no surprise that different jurisdictions and regulators enforce various Adverse Media AML regulations and guidance.
 However, they all highlight the need to build accurate risk profiles of clients.